-WordPress post categories help make finding information on your site easier for visitors.
-Filing posts under categories also helps to organize your content and allows search engines to better index your WordPress site.
+WordPress post categories can help make finding information about similar topics on your site easier for visitors.
+Adding categories not only helps to organize your content, it also improves both your visitor’s experience and your search engine rankings.

 Using WordPress Post Categories

 Default WordPress post URLs aren’t very search engine friendly.
 In order to make the best use of post categories, you will first need to modify the way WordPress displays your URLs.

 Permalinks allow your WordPress site to display search engine friendly URLs, so instead of having a post link that looks like this:

 The same post URL can look like this:

 If you have not yet configured your permalinks, then do so now before configuring your post categories.

 If you need help with configuring permalinks, see this step-by-step tutorial: Improve Your WordPress SEO Using SEO-Friendly URLs

 Keeping your content organized at all times is important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help to significantly boost your site’s optimization for improved search engine results.

 The first step, then, is to plan what kind of broad “topics” you will be publishing on your site.
 These can be topics related to your specific niche, your products or services, your industry, etc.